 I was recently at Cape Cod on a family vacation.
-Apart from my three year old catching Pink Eye it was an extremely enjoyable and relaxing experience.
-One of the best things about going on vacation is the opportunity to spend quality time with the family, more importantly the little ones.
-Lucas, my three-year old terror, can be a handful, but his imagination is something I cherish dearly, and helped turn a simple bike ride into an adventure with a Gruffalo, fairies, a magical wood, dinosaur bones, and a scary forest.
+Apart from my three-year-old catching Pink Eye it was a delightful and relaxing experience.
+One of the best things about going on holiday is the opportunity to spend quality time with the family.
+My three-year-old terror can be a handful, but his imagination is something I cherish dearly.
+With his help we transformed a simple bike ride into a memorable adventure with a Gruffalo, fairies, a magical wood, dinosaur bones, and a scary forest.

-On our way back our creative efforts turned away from our adventure and toward the arts with some make up sing-along songs.
-Obviously it started with a song about Scary Skeletons, but soon we were singing songs about bones, and dancing princess skeletons (they got back in there at the end).
-It turned into a fantastic bike ride that would compete with an afternoon at Disney’s Magical Kingdom, more importantly, and to the reason why I’m writing this article, simple leading questions from Daddy provided a wonderful opportunity to nurture the imagination and curiosity of my little pal.
+On the way back, our creative efforts turned away from the adventure and toward the arts.
+We sang a bunch of songs.
+First, we started with a song about Scary Skeletons, but soon we sang songs about bones and dancing princess skeletons (they got back in there at the end).
+It became a fantastic bike ride that would compete with any afternoon at Disney’s Magical Kingdom.